jayqizone/homebridge-mi-heatercooler/README_EN.md

 ### Control
 - Only keeps the Cool mode
 - Temperature
-  - 17 - 30 degress
+  - 17 - 30 Celsius
-- Wind Speed
+- Fan speed
   - 1 : Low
   - 2 : medium
   - 3 : high
   - 4 : auto
-- swing
+- Oscillate
-- light
+- LED
   - only when `enableLED` set to true
   - as a light accessory